 |Ouachita Baptist University||13 to 1||1,686||$20,960||Private not-for-profit||Arkadelphia|

 |University of Arkansas for Medical Sciences||9 to 1||1,137||$6,656||Public||Little Rock|

 Best for Women in Technology

 If you’re seeking the field of the future, look no further than technology.
 At these Arkansas colleges, women are making a big impact.
-The technology departments at these online schools in Arkansas offer programs and services to recruit and retain women to receive the quality education they deserve.
-Women-only residence halls, specialized mentorship programs and support groups deliver a friendly environment for females pursuing these male-dominated degrees.
+The technology departments at many online schools in Arkansas offer programs and services to recruit and retain women.
+Women-only residence halls, specialized mentorship programs and support groups deliver a friendly environment for female students pursuing these traditionally male-dominated degrees.
 Women can more easily find their future in technology at these Arkansas colleges.

 |TUITION + FEES||CITY||WOMEN IN TECH DEGREES AWARDED||TOTAL ENROLLMENT||TYPE|